aseemshaikhok/Windows-Backup/readme.md

-# Backup Script for Files to C Drive
+# Archive level Backup Script for Windows

 ## Description
 This PowerShell script automates the backup process for specified folders to the C drive.
 It compresses the folders into a ZIP file with today's date appended to the filename.
 The script also maintains a log of the backup process.
 Additionally, it checks for the number of backup ZIP files in the designated backup folder and deletes the oldest files if the count exceeds seven.